kathy & ron goodlad: 50+ years of learning together

 Over 50 years of fun & challenges together

-We have lived in 12 different homes in 7 cities through California, Utah, and Samoa.
+We have lived in 12 different homes in 7 cities throughout California, Utah, and Samoa.
 Before joining forces, we each developed a deep faith in Jesus Christ, and then our faith joined forces as we became a family.
 In our early marriage, we desperately wanted to begin a family but endured four years of miscarriages before welcoming our first child, a daughter.
 Then a son came every two years for the next eight years.

 Navigating Challenges: Despite challenges that nearly ended our marriage, we chose to grow stronger.
 We have experienced cycles of prosperity and poverty.
 I have bipolar disorder, which has caused some intense setbacks along our journey.
 Several of our children also face mental illnesses, and some have chosen paths different from ours.
 We honor their choices; no matter their direction, they will always be celebrated and loved as part of our family.